 Members can get rides to doctor appointments in several ways.
 The easiest way is to find a ride with a family member or a friend.
 If family is unavailable, and you have a Behavioral Health Home, your Behavioral Health Home is required to assist you with transportation.
-If you don't have a Behavioral Health Home or your Behavioral Health Home is unable to meet your transportation needs, please contact Member Services.
+If you don't have a Behavioral Health Home or your Behavioral Health Home is unable to meet your transportation needs, please contact Member Services at 1-888-788-4408, TTY/TDY 711.
 We will arrange for transportation for medical appointments.
 Please contact us three (3) days before the appointment.

-You can call Member Services on weekends and holidays, for transportation to urgent care centers when you are sick.
+You can call Member Services at 1-888-788-4408, TTY/TDY 711 on weekends and holidays, for transportation to urgent care centers when you are sick.